Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: QKD over SEG-ED repeater chains

 In this section, we provide further details about the proposed setup and introduce the relevant error models for our key rate analysis.
 In particular, \Cref{sec:qmemories} describes how the memories are laid out in the repeater nodes and what local operations are allowed.
-Next, \cref{sec:lleg} explains the method we consider for link-level entanglement generation (LLEG). \Cref{sec:qedc} follows this up with an explanation about the logical entanglement generation process.
+Next, \cref{sec:lleg} explains the method we consider for link-level entanglement generation (LLEG), followed by that of the logical entanglement generation in \cref{sec:qedc}.
 Then, \cref{sec:LSWP_EDD} discusses the key steps in the logical (encoded) entanglement distribution, and specifies which error detection code we will be using. \Cref{sec:protocol_implementation} then provides a detailed account of the SEG-ED protocol for this setup.
 Finally, \cref{sec:error_models} introduces the sources of error that we later consider in \cref{sec:analysis}.